zimbrul-co/cubrid_db/README.md

   * Bash: to build from Source (Linux)
 ```

-Install for CUBRIDdb
+Install for cubrid_db
 --------------------
   To build and install from source, you should move into the top-level directory
-  of the CUBRIDdb distribution and issue the following commands.
+  of the cubrid_db distribution and issue the following commands.
  ```
   $ git clone --recursive git@github.com:zimbrul-co/cubrid-python.git
   $ cd cubrid-python